-Gordons Bay is probably the best swimming location along the Coogee to Bondi walk, but one of the least popular.
-It’s not as easy to access the water as the neighbouring beaches and it’s not the best beach, so attracts far less people.
-If you’re happy to walk down over some rocks, or walk around to where the Underwater Nature Trail starts, Stop 6 on the map, the calm bay is a crystalline oasis.
-Locals will tell you it’s like swimming on the Amalfi Coast in the Mediterranean, and on a calm day when the azure water is glistening like glass, it’s hard to argue.
+Gordons Bay is an underrated swimming location along the Coogee to Bondi walk.
+If you’re happy to walk down over some rocks, or walk around to where the Underwater Nature Trail starts – Stop 6 on the map – the calm bay is a crystalline oasis.
+Locals will tell you it’s like swimming on the Amalfi Coast in the Mediterranean, and on a calm day when the water is glistening like glass, it’s hard to argue.

 The “Cliff-Brook” mansion was knocked down and replaced by a more modest home, “Cliffbrook” in 1921, which still stands nearby today.
 The owner of the new Cliffbrook, Sir Denison Miller, first Governor of the Commonwealth Bank, sold the foreshores of Thompson’s Bay to Randwick Council for 3000 pounds.

 The wooden framed ramps you can see rising from the beach are called skids and hold aluminium dinghies, or “tinnies”.
 They belong to members of Gordon's Bay Amateur Fishing Club and are one of the only places you can launch a boat into the ocean in Sydney’s eastern suburbs.